abargnesi/docsearch/README.md

                    **scripts/requirements**
 - **index.sh**: script to index using glob pattern (i.e. /home/blah/*.epub)
 - **search.sh**: script to search using whoosh query syntax
+- **search-server.sh**: loads index and listens for whoosh query over a zeromq socket; reply with results in JSON format
+- **search-client.sh**: read from stdin and send whoosh query over a zeromq socket; print JSON results that return